GreatSplicing: A Semantically Rich Splicing Dataset: GreatSplicing

-In addition to the aforementioned concerns, a significant prevailing issue across existing splicing datasets is the limited semantic diversity within spliced regions.
-A summary of the number of semantic categories within the spliced regions of each dataset is provided in Table \ref{table_summary_datasets_and_settings}(a).
-As a result, the network becomes overly sensitive and overfits to specific semantics, hindering its progress in learning effective splicing traces, and it leads to severe misidentification and diminished splicing detection capability.
+In addition to the aforementioned concerns, a prevalent issue in existing splicing datasets is the limited semantic diversity of spliced regions.
+Table~\ref{table_summary_datasets_and_settings}(a) summarizes the number of semantic categories within the spliced regions of each dataset.
+Consequently, trained detection models tend to become overly sensitive and overfit to specific semantics, which hinders their ability to learn effective splicing traces and often results in severe misidentification and reduced detection performance.

-In short, there are many challenges in the field of splicing detection.
-To address these issues, we introduce the high-quality splicing dataset GreatSplicing as a solution.
+In summary, existing datasets in the field of splicing forgery detection exhibit various limitations.
+To address this challenge, we propose GreatSplicing as a solution.